FabMo/FabMo-Updater/README.md

 Update agent for the Fabmo Engine

 ## Overview
 The FabMo Updater is companion software to the FabMo Engine.
 It provides online update and repair capabilities.
-A more appropriate name for it might be the _FabMo Agent_ for this reason.

 ## Design Philosophy
 In systems where the network may be the only means of accessing the FabMo software (e.g. headless operation of Raspberry Pi) it is helpful to have a simple, robust, independent agent to handle management.
 The updater aims to be this.
 It provides the following functions at a high level: